This post may contain affiliate links. Please read our disclosure policy.

-This Mediterranean chickpea salad has all the flavors of a classic Greek salad plus hearty chickpeas and fresh herbs for an extra pop of flavor.
+This Mediterranean chickpea salad has all the flavors of a classic Greek salad plus hearty chickpeas and fresh herbs.
 It makes a wonderful light meal or side dish!

 Why you’ll love it

-I can't resist a salad that's super simple yet has endless layers of flavor.
+I can’t resist a salad that’s super simple yet has layers of flavor.
 Greek salad is delicious on its own, but adding in chickpeas makes it a protein-packed filling meal!
-This is also a convenient make ahead salad.
-It's great for summer gatherings, meal prep, or work lunches.
-Nothing in here will wilt, and the flavors will meld together even more over time.
+This is also a convenient make-ahead salad.
+It’s great for summer gatherings, meal prep, or work lunches.

-Maybe my favorite aspect of Greek salad in general is how good it tastes given how ridiculously basic the dressing is.
-It's really just the most effortless of vinaigrettes that's made with only a handful of ingredients.
-The crisp and crunchy fresh veggies and herbs really shine in this 20-minute Mediterranean salad.
+Greek salad tastes so good given how ridiculously basic the dressing is.
+It has a quick vinaigrette that’s made with only a handful of ingredients.
+The crisp and crunchy fresh veggies and pop of flavor from the herbs make this easy Mediterranean salad special!

 What you’ll need